[Verb 1] sulfonate

-[Verb Forms]: [present simple I / you / we / they pre-record] [he / she / it pre-records] [past simple pre-recorded] [past participle pre-recorded] [-ing form pre-recording]
+[Verb Forms]: [present simple I / you / we / they silver] [he / she / it silvers] [past simple silvered] [past participle silvered] [-ing form silvering]

 examples: